 The ability to interpret data in order to make decisions is central to this course.
 Gaining information from data sets such as opinion polls and market research are integral to informing many life or business decisions.
 An understanding of descriptive statistics, describing data contained in tables and graphs, counting methods, an understanding of commercial uses of mathematics, and basic algebraic concepts including graphing both by hand and using computer programs such as Excel will aid the student to make such decisions.
-1 c.u.
+I c.u.

-MTH 105 INTRODUCTION TO COLLEGE MATHEMATICS-ENHANCED
+MTH 105 COLLEGE ALGEBRA-ENHANCED

 Coupled win the necessary basic algebra support needed for success, the course focuses on the concept of function as a central theme.
 The students will use multiple representations (literal, symbolic, and graphical) to represent functions and their properties.
 Plynomial, rational, logarithmic functions are considered.
-Right triangle trigonometry is introduced.
 The course also includes a consideration of the methods to find the solution to systems of equations and an introduction to the concept of matrices.
 The TI-83+ graphing calculator is used as an instructional tool.
 Students may not receive credit for both MTH 105 and MTH 107.
-1 c.u.